Greg Vaughan: Career

 On June 7, 2006, Vaughan won the role of the new spokesperson for I Can't Believe It's Not Butter in a ceremony in New York.
 The contest was created to replace Fabio.

 In 2007, Vaughan appeared on The Tyra Banks Show to help Tyra Banks through "soap opera school."

 On September 28, 2009, Vaughan announced that he would exit the role of Lucky Spencer on General Hospital as the role had been recast with original portrayer Jonathan Jackson; he last aired on October 20 of that year.

 In the July 16, 2012, edition of Soap Opera Digest, it was announced that Vaughan would join the NBC soap opera Days of Our Lives as Eric Brady, who was ordained as a priest before returning to Salem.
 He first aired on November 13.
 He departed the role in 2016, and returned from 2017 to 2020, briefly twice in 2021, and since 2022.

 In July 2013, Vaughan appeared in "Second Chances", a Hallmark Original Movie, alongside Days co-star Alison Sweeney.
 The movie was filmed before Sweeney and Vaughn became siblings on Days of Our Lives.
 In October 2025, it was announced he had joined the cast of Beyond the Gates.
+He debuted in the role of Kial Rollins on December 8.

 Personal life

 Vaughan married Dutch model and actress Touriya Haoud on June 4, 2006.
-The couple have three sons.
+The couple has three sons.
 During their marriage, they lived in Los Angeles, California and Charlotte, North Carolina.
 On April 14, 2014, Haoud and Vaughan announced their separation.
 Their children live with Vaughan in the United States and Haoud moved back to the Netherlands following their divorce.

 On December 24, 2019, Vaughan announced his engagement to actress Angie Harmon.
 In July 2021, Harmon and Vaughan called off the engagement.